How much tax do I pay as an umbrella worker?

 A set of rules regulates every UK employer regarding deducting National Insurance and Taxes from their employees, called PAYE or the Pay as You Earn system.

 These rules determine the percentage of NI you pay based on your circumstances (how much you earn).
-For Income Tax, HMRC sends a tax code to your employer/umbrella, who then, based on the tax code, makes the appropriate deductions before paying you.
+For income tax, HMRC sends a tax code to your employer/umbrella, which, based on the tax code, makes the appropriate deductions before paying you.

 Let’s have a look at the National Insurance rates in the 24/25 tax year: